National Hospice and Palliative Care Organization

 Once you have talked with your doctor and have an idea of the types of decisions that could come up in the future and whom you would like as a proxy, if you want one at all, the next step is to fill out the legal forms detailing your wishes.
 A lawyer can help but is not required.
 If you decide to use a lawyer, don't depend on him or her to help you understand different medical treatments.
 Start the planning process by talking with your doctor.

 Many states have their own advance directive forms.
 Your local Area Agency on Aging can help you locate the right forms.
-You can find your area agency phone number by calling the Eldercare Locator toll-free at 1-800-677-1116or by visiting https://eldercare.acl.gov.
+You can find your area agency phone number by calling the Eldercare Locator toll-free at 1-800-677-1116 or by visiting www.eldercare.acl.gov.